$0 New South Wales Adoption Quick-Start Checklist

 Adoption from Out-of-Home Care (OOHC): Lowest Cost

-For foster carers pursuing adoption of a child already in their care through the Permanency Support Program (PSP), the NSW Government covers the departmental fees.
-There are no DCJ charges for OOHC carer adoption.
+For foster carers pursuing adoption of a child already in their care through the Permanency Support Program (PSP), departmental fees are generally covered by the NSW Government.

 This does not mean the process is free.
 Costs that families still pay in this pathway include:

-- Legal representation for the Section 90 application: This is the Children's Court proceeding required to vary existing care orders before adoption can proceed.
-Legal costs vary by lawyer and by whether the matter is contested, but budgeting $2,000 to $5,000 for straightforward matters is prudent.
+• Legal representation for the Section 90 application: This is the Children's Court proceeding required to vary existing care orders before adoption can proceed.
+Legal costs vary by lawyer and by whether the matter is contested.

-- Supreme Court legal fees: Filing fees and any legal representation for the adoption application.
-The Supreme Court filing fee for an adoption summons is modest (under $200), but if you engage a solicitor to prepare your affidavits and Adoption Plan, costs can run significantly higher.
+• Supreme Court legal fees: Filing fees and any legal representation for the adoption application.
+If you engage a solicitor to prepare your affidavits and Adoption Plan, costs can run significantly higher.

-- Background checks: National Criminal Record Checks and Working with Children Checks involve fees of roughly $30 to $100 per person depending on the type.
+• Background checks: National Criminal Record Checks and Working with Children Checks are additional costs where applicable.

-For OOHC adoption, a realistic minimum legal budget is $3,000 to $8,000, depending on complexity and whether any matters are contested.
+For OOHC adoption, legal costs vary with the complexity of the Section 90 and Supreme Court processes and whether any matters are contested.

 Local Adoption (Infant): Government Fees Plus Legal Costs